What is Managed WordPress Hosting and When is it Worth the Extra Cost?

 Loss of Flexibility

 Creating a quality managed WordPress hosting experience requires considerable know-how, technology and money.
 The machines that house your websites tend to be a lot more powerful, and the cost is passed down to the humble site owner.
-There are some low-cost options out there, but, in general, the lowest you’ll want to go is about $30 per month.
-The next tier is usually around $100 per month, with prices generally rising pretty steeply after that.
+There are some low-cost options out there, but, in general, the lowest you’ll want to go is about $30 a month.

 In my opinion, it’s black and white: If you can afford it and only need to run WordPress, go straight for managed WordPress hosting!
 There are some exceptions, which I’ll get into in a moment, but this is my general advice.